gottfired/flutter_puzzle/README.md

 # Known Issues

 -   Uploading an iOS build triggers a warning email regarding push notifications that can be ignored: https://stackoverflow.com/a/55167613/677910
+# How to update flutter version
+- `flutter upgrade`